aws-observability/aws-otel-community/charts/adot-eks-on-ec2-to-cw/README.md

 NAMESPACE                NAME                             READY   STATUS    RESTARTS   AGE amazon-cloudwatch        fluent-bit-f27cz                 1/1     Running   0          4s
 amazon-cloudwatch        fluent-bit-m2mkr                 1/1     Running   0          4s
 amzn-cloudwatch-metrics  adot-collector-daemonset-7nrst   1/1     Running   0          4s
 amzn-cloudwatch-metrics  adot-collector-daemonset-x7n8x   1/1     Running   0          4s
 ```

 If you see these four running pods, two for Fluent Bit and two for ADOT Collector as DaemonSets within the specified namespaces, they are successfully deployed.

-### Verify whether the metrics and logs were sent to Amazon CloudWatch
+### Verify the metrics and logs are sent to Amazon CloudWatch

 - Open Amazon CloudWatch console
 - Select "Logs -> Log groups" on the left navigation bar.